 Currently available methods for substitution model selection are based on the likelihood that quantifies the fitting between the substitution model and the query data.
-This likelihood is commonly calculated per site, assuming site-independent evolution and, to our knowledge, none current likelihood function allows the analysis of substitution models that consider site-dependent evolution [which are models increasing in popularity because can produce proteins with more realistic folding stabilities and distribution of amino acid frequencies than traditional models (i.e., Arenas et al., 2013; Larson et al., 2020; Robinson et al., 2003; Rodrigue et al., 2005; Yu & Thorne, 2006)].
+This likelihood is commonly calculated per site, assuming site-independent evolution and, to our knowledge, none current likelihood function allows the analysis of substitution models that consider site-dependent evolution [which are increasing in popularity because they can produce proteins with more realistic folding stabilities and distribution of amino acid frequencies than traditional models (i.e., Arenas et al., 2013; Larson et al., 2020; Robinson et al., 2003; Rodrigue et al., 2005; Yu & Thorne, 2006)].
 As a consequence, likelihood-free methodologies for substitution model selection can be relevant.
 Here, we present the application of the ABC approach, which does not require a likelihood function, to perform selection among substitution models that can consider site-dependent evolution.
-We extended our previous ABC studies oriented to estimate parameters of molecular evolution (Arenas et al. 2015; Arenas 2022) by adapting simulations and summary statistics to build an ABC method designed to perform selection among substitution models that consider site-dependent evolution with constraints on the protein structure.
-We found that the evaluation of the ABC method for selecting among site-dependent SCS models and empirical models was acceptable.
-We found noted that 10,000 simulations are sufficient to distinguish between the studied models, which are much less simulations than those required to estimate parameters (at least 50,000 simulations in our previous studies).
+We extended our previous ABC studies oriented to estimate parameters of molecular evolution (Arenas et al. 2015; Arenas 2022) by adapting simulations and SS to build an ABC method designed to perform selection among substitution models that consider site-dependent evolution with constraints on the protein structure.
+We found that the evaluation of the ABC method for selecting among site-dependent SCS models and empirical models was successful.
+We noted that 10,000 simulations are sufficient to distinguish between the studied models, which are much less simulations than those required to estimate parameters (at least 50,000 simulations in our previous studies).
 We implemented the method into a freely available framework named ProteinModelerABC that implements a variety of evolutionary parameters related with the evolutionary history (either simulated with the coalescent under diverse population genetics processes or a user-specified phylogenetic tree (Table S1)), the modelling of protein evolution and the ABC method to calculate the probability of every studied substitution model.
-The framework is distributed with a command line version and a GUI, both can run the simulations in parallel on a multicore machine, and includes a detailed documentation and several illustrative examples that we recommend to probe.
+The framework is distributed with a command line version, a GUI and a cluster version, which can run the simulations in parallel on a multicore machine, and includes a detailed documentation and several illustrative examples that we recommend to probe.